upfrontug/upfrontug.github.io/_interviews/2015-12-8-interview-melanie-thewlis.md

 __What are your best practices to learn something new?__

 I’ve never really been one for starting with the theory.
 Usually I have either a brief from a client or an idea I want to realize for myself.
 So I like to dive into a big or challenging project and just have a go.
 Generally I’ll make use of a lot of copy and paste, tweaking other people’s example code, things like that.

+> I like to dive into a big or challenging project and just have a go

 Once I’ve got my hands dirty for a bit, I might go back and read some more higher level theory.
 For example, I’ve done a fair bit of work this year building games or interactive installations of different kinds.
 One of the big challenges in building games is managing state – am I in a menu screen or in gameplay right now?
 If gameplay, which level am I in?
 I found that there were really well established design patterns to solve these problems – regardless of whether you are programming in Javascript or C or whatever.